Markus1995/little-backup-box/README.md

 ## Usage

-1. Boot Raspberry Pi
+1. Boot the Raspberry Pi
 2. Plug in the backup storage device first
-3. Plug in the card reader
+3. Plug in the card reader or camera and wait till the Raspberry Pi shuts down

 ## Contributing